gusadolfo123/siigo_api_test/docs/CreditNoteApi.md

 let apiInstance = new SiigoApi.CreditNoteApi();

 let opts = {
-  'createCreditNoteCommand': new SiigoApi.CreateCreditNoteCommand() // CreateCreditNoteCommand | Represents the request with the credit note information
+  'createCreditNoteCommand': new SiigoApi.CreateCreditNoteCommand() // CreateCreditNoteCommand | Represents the request with the credit note information.
 };

 apiInstance.createCreditNote(opts).then((data) => {